guptashrey/Data-Science-Blog-Post/README.md

 <a name="install"></a>
 ## 2. Installation
 The code was developed using Python version 3.9.
-We recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) for installing **Python 3** as well as other required libraries.
+We recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) for installing **Python 3** as well the following required libraries:
+  - pandas
+  - numpy
+  - json
+  - plotly

 <a name="file_desc"></a>
 ## 3. File Descriptions